rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 <!-- #region -->
 ### The Basic Anatomy of a Test

 Let's write a test for `count_vowels`.
-For our most basic test, we can simply call `count_values` under various contrived inputs and *assert* that it returns the expected output.
+For our most basic test, we can simply call `count_vowels` under various contrived inputs and *assert* that it returns the expected output.
 The desired behavior for this test function, upon being run, is to:

 - Raise an error if any of our assertions *failed* to hold true.